neo4j-drivers/neo4j-drivers.github.io/index.md

 It provides a syntax layer for the Bolt messaging protocol.

 - [**Version 1**](packstream/packstream-specification.md), corresponds to the first releases of the PackStream specification.

-### Jolt

-Jolt is a proposed PackStream spin-off that provides identical data exchange capabilities to PackStream within a pure [JSON](http://json.org/) context.
-This introduces readability at the expense of a slightly higher byte count.

-Jolt is intended primarily for use over an HTTP connection and can be useful within network environments that have a requirement for the automatic inspection of traffic.

-- [**Version 1**](jolt/jolt-specification.md), corresponds to the first releases of the Jolt specification.

 ## Bolt